lefthand67/code_learning/README.md

-# the folder consists of the temporary files I use as the drafts for code learning practice
+### The folder consists of the learning and temporary files I use as the drafts for code learning practice